Group lasso based selection for high-dimensional mediation analysis: Simulation study

+We conducted two simulation studies with $100$ replicates each.
+The first study involved independent candidate mediators, while the second study considered correlated candidate mediators.
+In each replicate, we included $n = 100$ observations and $K = 500$ candidate mediators, simulated according to the model

 where $1\leq i\leq n$ and $1\leq k\leq K$.
-The only exposure variable $T$ follows a Bernoulli distribution, $T \sim \mathcal{B}(0.3)$, $\mu_k$ is drawn uniformly in the interval $[-2,2]$ for each variable $M_k$, and $\epsilon_{k} \sim \mathcal{N}(0,1)$ for $k \in (0,\dots,500)$.
-Note that variables $M_k$ are causally unrelated one to each other.
+The exposure variable $T$ follows a Bernoulli distribution, $T \sim \mathcal{B}(0.3)$, and for each $k$, $\mu_k$ is drawn uniformly in the interval $[-2,2]$.
 Table~\ref{grand_param} shows the values of $\alpha_k$ and $\beta_k$ for the first 50 variables $M_k$.
-The higher the absolute value of $\alpha_k\beta_k$, the greater the indirect effect through $M_k$.
-As such, the first 10 mediators have strong indirect effects (and are, in principle, easier to select), the next 10 have mild indirect effects (less easy to detect) and the next 10 have weak indirect effects (hard to detect).
-All other 470 variables $M_k$ are not true mediators because either $\alpha_k=0$ or $\beta_k=0$.
+The higher the absolute value of $\alpha_k\beta_k$, the greater the mediated effect through $M_k$.
+As such, the first 10 mediators have strong mediated effects (and are, in principle, easier to select), the next 10 have mild mediated effects (less easy to detect) and the next 10 have weak mediated effects (hard to detect).
+All other 470 variables $M_k$ are not true mediators because $\alpha_k=0$ or $\beta_k=0$.
+In the first simulation study, the $\epsilon_{ik}$ are i.i.d. according to $\mathcal{N}(0,1)$ and $\xi_{1k} = \xi_{2k} = \psi_{1k} = \psi_{2k} = 0$ for all $k$.
+In the second study, we considered 10 clusters of candidate mediators, where within each cluster, variables are correlated, and the clusters themselves are independent.
+The first cluster includes $(M_1, M_{11}, M_{21}, M_{31}, M_{41}, M_{51},\dots,M_{491})$, the second cluster includes $(M_2, M_{12}, M_{22}, M_{32}, M_{42}, M_{52},\dots,M_{492})$, and so on.
+Thus, each cluster consists of 50 variables including one strong mediator, one mild mediator, one weak mediator and 47 non-mediating variables.
+Within each cluster the $\epsilon_{ik}$ were simulated according to a centered multivariate normal distribution with all variances equal to 1 and pairwise correlations set to 0.9.
+Covariates $X_{1}$ and $X_{2}$ follow a standard normal distribution.
+The values of $\xi_{1k}, \xi_{2k},\psi_{1k}$ and $\psi_{2k}$ are taken between 1 and 6.